yous/YousList/CONTRIBUTING.md

 - Check that the issue has not already been reported.
 - Check that the issue has not already been fixed in the latest code (`master`).
+- Specify the problematic URL on which the issue can be reproduced.

 ## Pull requests